 Be sure to get a copy of the map from the tourist information center before you start exploring the walled city.
 Absolutely, it will help while you are inside the walled city.

 If you’re like me, who uses Google Maps in exploring different places, we have to change our strategy this time.

-We will have a hard time using Google Maps (navigate) as most buildings will cover our location.
+We will have a hard time using Google Maps (navigate) as most buildings cover our location.
 Our GPS will surely malfunction and give us inaccurate coordinates within the town.

 By the way, I wrote an article about the 10 most beautiful villages in the south of France (click here to read).
 Saint-Paul de Vence is one of these beautiful villages.
-If you love quaint villages and medieval experiences, you should also discover the others.
+If you love quaint villages and medieval experiences, you should also discover others.
 They’re just the perfect place to satisfy your wanderlust.

 Stroll in Rue Grande.

 Saint-Paul de Vence is one of the most beautiful villages in France, and I think Rue Grande will prove it to us.
 Just look at this Streetview: